Phone: (610)363-6400, Ext. 5893

 Ms. Ellen Resnek

-Ms. Resnek currently teaches tenth-grade World History and Advanced Placement European History, and tweth-grade Government and Sociology at Downingtown East High School and is the advisor to the National Honor Society, Model UN, Generation for Change, Red Cross and Key Clubs.
+Ms. Resnek currently teaches tenth-grade World History and Advanced Placement European History, and twelfth-grade Government and Sociology at Downingtown East High School and is the advisor to the National Honor Society, Model UN, Generation for Change, Red Cross, and Key Clubs.
 She is a reader for the AP European History Exam.
 She also teaches the University of Pittsburgh College in High School Course; HIST 0101 Western Civilization 2.
 She received her Bachelor of Arts in History from the University of Massachusetts in 1988 and hold 2 Masters Degrees from Wilkes University.
-She was awarded the 2018 Transatlantic Outreach Fellow of the Year award at NCSS conference in Chicago this past Winter.
+She was awarded the 2018 Transatlantic Outreach Fellow of the Year award at the NCSS conference in Chicago this past Winter.
 She is a member of the Teacher Advisory Board for The National Constitution Center; responsible for promoting high-quality, nonpartisan, civic education through a variety of activities and programs.
-She is also a member of the The National Council for History Education Teacher Advisory Group; their goal is to promote historical literacy by encouraging and creating opportunities for teachers and students to benefit from more history, better taught.
+She is also a member of The National Council for History Education Teacher Advisory Group; their goal is to promote historical literacy by encouraging and creating opportunities for teachers and students to benefit from more history, better taught.